Well, 2020 is going to be remembered fondly…

-Devising the distributions channels.
+Devising the distribution channels.
 How these look and work for our market (students and customers).
 The go-to-market strategy.
 It’s our POS.
 Our merchandising.
 Our environment.
 The representatives we use.
-It’s our route-to-market (school liaison, online store, licensing, franchising etc.)
+It’s our route-to-market ( online store, licensing, franchising, school liaison, etc.)

 Why?
 A simple, yet powerful question.

-Not just from a brand perspective, but also in terms of the geographical locations of distributions outlets and operations.
+Not just from a brand perspective, and in the mind of the consumer.
+But also in terms of the geographical locations of distribution outlets and operations.
 The product and service ranges (think online provision for education).
-The ability to scale/adapt for production etc. (Operational management).
+The ability to scale/adapt for production etc. (operational management).
 How can we position ourselves best to deliver effectively?

 Anything on LinkedIn that has #Marketing.

 What skillsets do we need?
 How do these people fit in?
 What opportunities has our R&D identified?
-Do we need to hire experts to facilitate product division or create/teach new courses?
+Do we need to hire experts to facilitate product division, new services, teach new courses etc.?
 The recruitment and upskilling procedures.

 Linked to personality, concerns the reputation and perception of the company.
 The communities we operate in and the individuals we hire.
 PR and brand management.
 What do people think we’re good at/stand for?
 What do we suck at/should change?

 Taking the brand to a higher level of meaning.
 Ensuring that all these entities converge together to create a persona that delivers a promise.
-From our students and customers to our staff.
+From our consumers to our staff.
 What they can expect from us and ensuring we deliver.